mswart/chef-postfix-full/README.md

 * `true`, `false`: Use for boolean values, they result in `yes` and `no`.
 * `Integer`: Direct mapping of integers.
 * `String`: The important type use this for all options.
 The string is pasted into the file without modification.
 So substitutions like `$base_directory` are possible.
 * `''`: Special case of the String type.
-Designed to clear a default value for postfix.
+Designed to clear a default value for Postfix.
 * `nil`: ignore this option and exclude it from `main.cf`.
-So the postfix default is used.
+So the Postfix default is used.

 See [same main.cf example configurations](#basic-changes-and-hash-tables)